 This sour and tangy green fruit is jam-packed with Vitamin C (57 mg per 76-gram fruit), as it is blended in the dietary fiber is included (2.6 grams per fruit).
 Moreover, it is also a good source of copper (0.1 mg), Magnesium (22.8 mg), Manganese (0.1 mg), as well as Vitamin E (0.9 mg).

 As you may already know lemons are an excellent source of Vitamin C (28.1 mg per 1/4 cup of lemon juice).
 Fresh lemon juice is impeccable at ensuring that the pH of the stomach is kept in check, enabling the digestive processes for the rest of the day.
 Drink the juice of one lemon in a smoothie or juice or add warm water to it.

-A single 166-gram pear is packed with an incredible amount of dietary fibre (4 grams), which is fantastic when incorporating it into a smoothie made from juiced vegetables (no fibre).
+A single 166-gram pear is packed with an incredible amount of dietary fiber (4 grams), which is fantastic when incorporating it into a smoothie made from juiced vegetables (no fiber).
 Furthermore, pears are also a great source of Vitamin C (6.6 mg), copper (0.2 grams) and Vitamin K (7.47 gm).

 Protein-packed, adding hemp hearts is an easy way to ensure that one has a balanced meal of carbohydrates and protein.
 Making this smoothie fantastic after workouts.

 Revitalizing and Immune Boosting Beet Smoothie

 - Juice the fruits and vegetables first